MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-editor.md

 ## Comment out code

 The toolbar, which is the row of buttons under the menu bar in Visual Studio, can help make you more productive as you code.
-For example, you can toggle IntelliSense completion mode ([IntelliSense](using-intellisense.md) is a coding aid that displays lists of matching methods, amongst other things), increase or decrease a line indent, or comment out code that you don't want to compile.
+For example, you can toggle IntelliSense completion mode ([IntelliSense](using-intellisense.md) is a coding aid that displays a list of matching methods, amongst other things), increase or decrease a line indent, or comment out code that you don't want to compile.
 In this section, we'll comment out some code.

 ![Editor toolbar](media/quickstart-editor-toolbar.png)